 "Vision without action is merely a dream.
 Action without vision just passes the time.
 Vision with action can change the world."
-Joel A. Barker IMPROVEMENT OF PUBLIC SPACE THROUGH CAPITAL INVESTMENT PROJECTS As a living organism, which should grow in regards to the As a living organism, which should grow in regards to the needs of its inhabitants, the city, or part of the city, requires mechanisms and tools to enable control of the development and expansion.
-These mechanisms should always consider the socio-economic development of the area trust and quality of fee of the city's inhabitants.
-According to the Kooovo's Law on Spatial Planning, these mechanisms are Municipal Development Rain (MDP), Urban Development Plans (MDP), urban Development Plans (MDP), urban Development Plans (MDP), urban Development Plans (MDP) as the last step of the strategic planning process, in which a plan's strategies, policies, principal and the median of MDPMUP is the last step of the strategic planning process, in which a plan's strategies, policies, principal stops are put into action.
-This is realized mostly through Capital Investment Projects, identified from the vision of the MDPMUP.
-Municipal Spatial Planning Support Programme - phase 2 (MuSPR2), URI-HABITAT Kosovo, in co-finance with the Municipalities is developing various CPB through cities of Kosovo, addressing different issues and themes, but always in compatibility with the MDPF UIPs.
-The list below presents themes of CIPs and city where the CIP The list below presents themes of CIPs and city where the CIP is being developed: Theme Chy Develop school infrastructure Miratia Selk Huruge installing & transportation Microtta, Sunk, Promi.
-Harri ( Elect/General Sankonic.
-Protection of historic & hertuge value Prizer Convert industrial zone to public space Hani i Elept/Deneral Sanktoir.
-Improve landscape, waterfront and public space Rejulika, Marrina Disable and risk assessment management Ferzightnesser, Oplan Grijfans Restalization of riverbanks & green combines Howas As the above list shows, CIPs through the cities of Kosovo are As the above list shows, CIPs through the cities of Koovo are selected mainty in public spaces (squares, waterfronts, mobil-ity lines, landscape, transportation routes, and heritage cones) or publicly used space (school yards, disaster and risk assess-ment, conversion of industrial zone into the public realm, green corridors and niverbanks).
-The primary objective of this being to revisitate part of the urban area used by the inhab-nants, by making day streets and public space more vibrant, and pedecified refreshly. nants, by making ony streets and public space more vibrant, and pedestrian friendly.
-However, the intention of developing CIPs isn't just to improve, neutralize or protect a city area, but to engage municipal counterparts in the new methods of inclusive planning, community engagement, capacity building for municipal staff to properly manage and develop further CIPs in the future.
-Motto of all CIPs is "putting the people first", and is based on simple principles:
+Joel A. Barker IMPROVEMENT OF PUBLIC SPACE THROUGH CAPITAL INVESTMENT PROJECTS As a living organism, which should grow in regards to the needs of its inhabitants, the city, or part of the city, requires mechanisms, and tools to enable control of the development and expansion.
+These mechanisms should always consider the socio-economic development of the area itself and quality of life of the city's inhabitants.
+According to the Kossov's List on Spatial Rianning, these mechanisms are Municipal Development Rian (MDP), Urban Development Plans (UDP) and Urban Regulatory Rians (MRP).
+Urban Development Plans (UDP) and Urban Regulatory Rians (URP), in correctionity with national espatial plan (Kosovo Spatial Rian), implementation of MOP/UDP is the last step of the strategic planning process, in which a plain's strategies, policies, principal or the MDR/UDP.
+Municipal Spatial Planning Support Programme - phase 2 (MuSPR2), UNI-HABITAT Kosovo, in co-finance with the Municipalities, is developing various CPs through crites of Kosovo, addressing different issues and themes, but always in compastality with the MDR/UDP.
+The list below presents themes of CIPs and city where the CIP is being developed.
+The list below presents themes of CIPs and city where the CIP Theres CEY Develop school infrastructure Hirona, bok Hanage mobility & transportation Hitrorica, Bank, Prisren, Hani i Elest/General Jankovic Protection of historic & heritage value Prigner Convert industrial zone to public space Hani i Eleah/Genarul Zanksolc Improve landscape, waterfront and public space Peja/Rec, Microsica Disaster and risk assessment management FerzyUnsewc, Gillar/Onjilane Bertulication of riverbanks & green contidors Hitorica As the above list shows, CIPs through the cities of Kosovo are As the above ist shows, CIPS through the cities of Koowa are selected mainly in public space; (injuries, waterfronts, mobil-ity lines, landscape, transportation routes, and heritage zones) or publicly used space (school yards, disaster and risk asses-ment, conversion of industrial zone into the public realin, green corridors and niverbanks).
+The primary objective of this being to evaluate part of the urban area used by the inhab-trants, by making odly streets and public space more vibrant, and podestriat friendly. rants, by making only streets and public space more vibrant and pedestrian friendly.
+However, the intention of developing CIPs (on't just to im-prove, revitalize or protect a city area, but to engage municipal counterparts in the new methods of inclusive planning, com-munity engagement, capacity building for municipal staff to properly manage and develop further CIPs in the future.
+Motto of all CIPs is "putting the people first", and is based on single principal. simple principles:

-- Use of public outdoor space improvement as the catalyst for city area revitalization Build up the connection to neighborhoods, waterfront, and the landscape features - Build up the existing strength of the area, such as adaptive re-use of heritage structures and highlighting the natural geo-graphic context of the city (socio - cultural element) - Make city Inling attractive by initiating streetscape improvement, and encouraging private investment (land use development and management) Generate retail and commercial activities within diverse nomic growths inese principes can be acrossed strongly initiatives such as:
+- Use of public outdoor space improvement as the catalyst for city area revitalization Build up the connection to neighborhoods, waterfront, and the landscape features the landocape features - Build up the existing strength of the area, such as adaptive re-use of heritage structures and highlighting the natural geo-graphic context of the city (socio - cultural element). - Make city Ining attractive by initiating streetscape improve-ment, and encouraging private investment (land use development, and encouragement) ment and management) - Generate retail and commercial activities within diverse neighborhoods (economic growth)